wrwr0az/COUPON-CHECKER/FIREBASE_SETUP.md

 ## Step 6: Import Initial Data (Optional)

-If you have existing coupons in `coupons.json`, you can import them:
+If you have existing coupons, you can import them:

-1. Use the admin dashboard (access via `#admin` in URL)
+1. Use the admin dashboard (access via `#admin` in URL) to upload an Excel file
 2. Or use Firebase Console to manually add documents to the `coupons` collection

 ## Step 7: Test the App